pwnfish/nvim/README.md

 ## external dependencies

 - ripgrep (for telescope)
-- npm (for installing language servers and formatters)
 - lazygit

+for installing LSPs and formatters with mason-tool-installer:

+- cargo
+- npm